elsesiy/GAppAuth/README.md

     </dict>
   </array>
 ```
+5. In order to authorize for any Google Service, you'd need to append the respective scope to the authorization request via:
+`GAppAuth.shared.appendAuthorizationRealm` (i.e. kGTLRAuthScopeDrive for Google Drive access).
-5. From any `UIViewController` start the authorization workflow by calling `GAppAuth.shared.authorize`.
+6. From any `UIViewController` start the authorization workflow by calling `GAppAuth.shared.authorize`.
+7. You might want to retrieve any existing authorization upon start of the app which can be done via `GAppAuth.shared.retrieveExistingAuthorizationState`.

+##### A good spot for 5. and 7. is the AppDelegate's `didFinishLaunchingWithOptions`.

 #### Feel free to add any remarks or open up a PR.